Your perfect Ontario cottage week starts here

 Everything you need, close at hand

 Loon Lodge puts you at the heart of the Bruce Peninsula.
 Miller’s Family Camp is steps away with boat rentals and a convenience store.
 Summer House Park is a short walk for watercraft rentals, a restaurant and ice cream.
 Bruce Peninsula National Park is 14 km away.
-Tobermory is 25 km with dining, boat tours, SCUBA diving among shipwrecks, groceries and LCBO.
-Lion’s Head is 20 km with dining, a beach, groceries and a medical clinic.
-The Bruce Trail runs through the area for hiking and biking.
-Singing Sands Beach, Sauble Beach and the Chi-Cheemaun Ferry to Manitoulin Island are all within easy reach.
-At night, the Bruce Peninsula has the darkest skies in Ontario — the Milky Way and Northern Lights are a regular sight from the cottage.
+Tobermory (25 km away) and Lion’s Head (20 km away) each offer dining, local shopping, groceries, LCBO, and weekly farmer’s markets.
+From Tobermory, enjoy boat tours, SCUBA diving among shipwrecks, the ferry to Manitoulin, and the Northern Bruce Peninsula National Park visitors’ center.
+In Lion’s Head, you will find a small public beach, a year-round indoor farm market, and a medical clinic.
+The Bruce Trail runs through the entire area for hiking and biking.
+Singing Sands Beach and Sauble Beach are all within easy reach.

 Ready to book your summer week?